briebug/ngrx-auto-entity/QUICKSTART.md

 You are now ready to get rolling!
 You will need to create your models and your services, however for a simple application you are now fully set up.
-Just make sure you properly register your providers in your module:
+Just make sure you properly register your providers in your app or feature module:

 ```typescript
   // ...